OCA/server-auth/README.md

 This repository is licensed under [AGPL-3.0](LICENSE).

-However, each module can have a totally different license, as long as they adhere to OCA policy.
+However, each module can have a totally different license, as long as they adhere to Odoo Community Association (OCA) policy.
 Consult each module's `__manifest__.py` file, which contains a `license` key that explains its license.

 ----
 OCA, or the [Odoo Community Association](http://odoo-community.org/), is a nonprofit organization whose mission is to support the collaborative development of Odoo features and promote its widespread use.